"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans

-\textbf{Platform Design.} Finally, a large number of our participants described finding out about OnlyFans through other social media sites, where they saw friends or influencers posting about it.
-P8 describes how ubiquitous mentions of OnlyFans became on mainstream, non-sexual content platforms: they ``found out about [OnlyFans] through Twitter'' and ``had seen a few comments on it and it was trending at one point.''
+\textbf{Platform Design.} Finally, $16$ of our participants described finding out about OnlyFans through other social media sites, where they saw friends or influencers posting about it.
+P8 describes how ubiquitous mentions of OnlyFans became mainstream on non-sexual content platforms: they ``found out about [OnlyFans] through Twitter'' and ``had seen a few comments on it and it was trending at one point.''